Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-pandas.md

 # 2  HOU  Houston
 ```

-You can use the [`loc`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html#pandas.DataFrame.loc) attribute to slice a DataFrame and create a new DataFrame containing a subset of the rows and columns of the original.
+Use the [`loc`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html#pandas.DataFrame.loc) attribute to slice a DataFrame and create a new DataFrame containing a subset of the rows and columns of the original.
 The first parameter in square brackets specifies the range of rows, and the second parameter identifies the range of columns:

 ```python
 print(airports.loc[0:1, 'Code':'City']) # outputs